 Offer to transcribe interviews, sit in and take notes on meetings, create condensed outlines and transcripts from webinars and online events.
 With much of the business world now working remotely and online, there’s an added opportunity to make people’s lives easier—and make money—by transcribing.

 And if you’re fluent in another language, that only sweetens the deal.
 Translators of any language are always across any field.
+Translating and transcribing services are some of the fastest ways to earn money with skills you already have.

 17. Provide caption or copywriting for social media